WIBC (FM): Early years and heyday as WNAP

-93.1 FM in Indianapolis first signed on as WIBC-FM on December 5, 1960.
+WIBC-FM first signed on December 5, 1960, operating on 93.1 FM in Indianapolis.
 It aired an automated classical music format.

 On July 22, 1968, the station was re-launched as WNAP.
 It was the first FM station in the Indianapolis market to broadcast a hybrid formatted mix of both AOR and Top 40 hits, better known as "Rock 40" an ancestor of the CHR format, and was in direct competition with Top 40 leader WIFE.
 In 1970, WNAP began broadcasting in stereo.
 According to the documentary film Naptown Rock Radio Wars, station and program managers from across the United States came to Indianapolis to listen to WNAP in order to figure out the unique style of "The Buzzard" so they could emulate its success at their own stations such as WVBF in Boston and WMMS in Cleveland.
 The classic top of the hour station identification from this era featured the sound of two thunderbolts and the distinctive voice of WIBC's Chuck Riley, brother of WNAP's DJ Michael D. "Buster Bodine" Hanks, intoning the phrase, "The wrath of The Buzzard!
 WNAP, Indianapolis".
 Later in the 1970s and early 1980s, the station was rebranded as "WNAP Stereo 93 FM, The Buzzard".

 Demise of "The Buzzard"

-On April 4, 1986, suffering from a fall in ratings due to competition from WFBQ, the format of 93.1 was changed to a rock-driven hot adult contemporary format, and the call letters became WEAG with branding as "Eagle 93."
+On April 4, 1986, suffering from a fall in ratings due to competition from WFBQ, the format of 93.1 was changed to a rock-driven hot adult contemporary format, and the call letters became WEAG with branding as "Eagle 93".
 The format was later changed to classic hits with the call letters WKLR on August 14, 1987.
 On April 1, 1988, WKLR changed from classic hits to oldies.

-WNAP returned at 5:00 p.m. on September 9, 1994, when WKLR was changed back to a classic hits station with a strong focus on the "greatest hits of the 70s."
+WNAP returned at 5:00 p.m. on September 9, 1994, when WKLR was changed back to a classic hits station with a strong focus on the "greatest hits of the 70s".
 The station failed with this programming direction and soon refocused around more standard classic rock, along with carriage of The Howard Stern Show in the mornings.
 Unlike most markets though, WFBQ's local and dominant Bob and Tom Show easily won in the ratings, and like most stations outside Stern's Northeast base, had wholly incompatible audience flow for the rest of the broadcast day.
 The station continued to limp into the new millennium without any momentum outside Stern's show and Emmis management being more focused on burnishing its AM sister station and talk format.